 Typical irradiance levels outdoors range from zero (at night) to a few hundred W/m2 (on an overcast day) to over 1100 W/m2 for panels facing the sun at noon on a clear day.

-You may notice that the 'average power outdoors' for both the three and 12 month periods in our review is lower than the advertised power rating for the panel.
-This is because the label ratings are performed in the laboratory with the solar panel kept at 25°C. This is done for the purpose of standardisation, since different panels can operate at different temperatures in the field.
+You may notice that the 'average power outdoors' in our review is lower than the advertised power rating for the panel.
+This is because the label ratings are performed in the laboratory with the solar panel kept at 25°C. This is done for the purpose of standardisation, since one panel may perform differently to another at different temperatures outdoors.
 When the irradiance hits 1000 W/m2 outdoors, the panel temperature is typically 20-30°C above the ambient temperature, depending on the installation type (rooftop, field etc).
 This means panels can exceed 60°C in some parts of Australia, or even higher in extreme cases.

 And while the solar panel temperature is the second most important factor in determining its output power (after the irradiance), there are other factors too.
 The angle of the sun in the sky has two additional weak, but noticeable effects on the output.
 The spectrum (colour) of sunlight changes as the sun approaches the horizon – that's why sunsets look orange – and the reflectivity of the solar panels is also greater when the sun is at an oblique angle.
 These factors combine to make understanding the real output of solar panels in the field rather complicated.